scuzzydude/asimov/asimov.md

 Some kids are good at games because they have perhaps innate-talent -- maybe.
 Games are designed by people who like to play games, so there's a level of insight you can gain from that.

 There are other kids, who are given a game, will eventually figure it out.
 You can study those kids, and sort of by watching studying the choices they make, figure out the deductive logic they are using.
 Some will follow deductive paths.
-Others might just use monkey-with darts and make a mental or digital or physical[^124] note and build a map.
-Both are optimal strategies of finding the best solution, and both are integrative ability.
-The map strategy requires many more iterations but is valid since that's how.
+Others might just use monkey-with darts and make a mental or digital or physical note and build a map.
+Both are good strategies to find a solution, and both are demonstrations of integrative ability.
+The map strategy requires many more iterations but.
 It's very easy to design experiments to iterate through a set of possibilities, that's the leverage of Moore's Law.
 Digital games usually make you go through a lot of work to do that, so kids with this ability may tend to give p more easily.

 Other kids, might just be lucvky or extra-leverage -- used a cheat code.
 That's extra integrative levelarge -- exactly what I do when I google for a solution.
 That approach is a fair way to study and find kids that are can become useful engineers.

 I'm neither of those types.
 I know how to do both approaches.
 The map is the best way, if you can iterate and have the people who can think it through, but there's a bunch of tricks I have in my bags, I use the one that I have to at the moment.
 It's just different strategies, using a common toolset -- code.

-You find those kids, where ever they are, teach them to code in a summer camp, and they will have a valuable and marketable skill that they can use directly in almost any endeavor in life.
-More directly, you make sure these kids have oppooutuniy to develop that skill in direct and equitable ways.
+You find those kids, wherever they are, teach them to code in a summer camp, and they will have a valuable and marketable skill that they can use directly in almost any endeavor in life.
+More directly, you make sure these kids have opportunity to develop that skill in direct and equitable ways.
 Applied learning is driven by the desire to increase earnings where school is driven by a majority of kids want it to be over.
 Having a real chance at a really high paid profession is a easy motivater that leverages all parties involved.
 Dedication, but knowing you have the basic skills is all it takes.

 Learning to code changed my life directly.
 So, thanks, mom for sending me to the free NASA nerd camp.